alsugiliazova/iceberg-clickhouse-integration/README.md

 ```

 ## Issue with recreate table
-When I drop the table and recreate it (with same name), I still see old data when reading row from clickhouse.
+When I drop the table and recreate it (with same name), I still see old data when reading it from clickhouse.

 Reproduction:
 1. Bring up containers